[tkd]

 The Current Situation

-(In an interesting development, Dr. Kim's successor as head of WTF, Koo Chun-seo, was himself arrested in December 2003 on charges of rigging his election in February 2002, and bribing fellow officials (2).
+In an interesting development, Dr. Kim’s successor as head of WTF, Koo Chun-seo, was himself arrested in December 2003 on charges of rigging his election in February 2002, and bribing fellow officials2.
 Prosecutors have indicted Mr Koo, accusing him of using 300 "gangsters and taekwondo experts" to stop rivals attending the vote.
 Mr Koo was unanimously elected chairman of the martial arts association by the 17 delegates who were able to attend.
 He was also accused of paying over $20,000 to two association officials ahead of the vote.
-Mr Koo was arrested and charged along with Lee Seng-wan, an adviser to the association, who was once in prison for organising the disruption of an opposition political rally in 1987.)
+Mr Koo was arrested and charged along with Lee Seng-wan, an adviser to the association, who was once in prison for organising the violent disruption of an opposition political rally in 1987.

-As a final note for now, on September 20th 2006 in Lausanne, Switzerland at the headquarters of the International Olympic Committee (IOC), a meeting took place between representatives of the IOC, the WTF and ITF-NK to agree on establishing a committee to integrate the two TKDs.
-December 2nd 2006 saw a mutual agreement to this effect signed in Doha, Qatar, between Chang Un (ITF-NK) and Chungwon Choue (WTF).
-No word as yet whether the other two ITF groups have an opinion on this, but if anything it is just the beginning of a long and drawn-out process, so don't hold your breath!
+On September 20th 2006 in Lausanne, Switzerland at the headquarters of the International Olympic Committee (IOC), a meeting took place between representatives of the IOC, the WTF and ITF-NK to agree on establishing a committee to integrate the two TKDs.
+December 2nd 2006 saw a mutual agreement to this effect signed in Doha, Qatar, between Chang Un (ITF-NK) and Chungwon Choue (WTF), although there seems to have been no further developments announced since then.

 1. http://news.bbc.co.uk/1/hi/world/asia-pacific/3381737.stm